 Does BlackVPN Have A Kill Switch?

 BlackVPN includes a kill switch, or network lock feature.
 That means that if your VPN fails for any reason, it’ll take your websites and applications with it so you’ll stay protected.
+Not only will your applications quit, but your Internet will be disconnected completely so you’re never on the public network.
 This is a standard feature of VPNs, so I’m happy BlackVPN is following suite.

 What Kind of Tunneling does Offer?